maryyya/customer-form-plugin/README.md

 1. Created a plugin called `customer-form`.
 2. Inside that plugin, I created a shortcode with attributes that can be used as `[customer_form]`.
-3. I added a default value for those shortcode incase there are no attributes or they are empty.
+3. I added a default value for those shortcode attributes incase there are no attributes or they are empty.
+4. These attributes can change the labels, maxlength value and message's rows&cols.

 ## customer_form shortcode attributes: